ryjen/teach-tok/README.md

 - a up swipe will display the next prefetched question
 - a down swipe will display the previous question in cache

-## backend
+## Design Flaws

-- API is not idempotent, meaning returns different result for same arguments
+- backend returns a single result
+-

+## Testing

+- left out, my code is perfect, not using CI